thanksmister/android-mqtt-alarm-panel/README.md

 ## Features

-The alarm panel acts as an interface for Home Assistant's manual alarm control panel component.
-You can set the alarm state to away or home, or disarm the alarm using a code.
-In addition it has some nice features such as weather forecast and screen saver mode.
+The alarm panel acts as an interface for Home Assistant's Manual MQTT component but adds additional features not directly supported.
+You can set the alarm state to away, home, night, or custom bypass and you disarm the alarm using a code.
+In addition it has some nice features such as weather forecast, displaying your alarm sensors, face detection, and screen saver mode.

-MQTT allows for communication between the alarm panel and the manual alarm panel.
-The alarm panel interface will reflect the current state of the manual alarm control panel component and vice versa.
-However, your home automation platform is responsible for triggering the alarm through automation and sensor states.
+MQTT allows for communication between the alarm panel application and your home automation platform.
+The alarm panel interface will reflect the current state of the remote alarm system.
+This means that it is your home automation platform that is responsible for triggering the alarm when entry is detected and sounding the physical sirens or sending alerts.
+The alarm panel's role is providing a wall-mounted interface or key pad for your alarm system.

+Here are some key features of the application:

 - Alarm sensors, display up to four sensors and their states in the alarm screen.
-- Stream video, detect motion, detect faces, and read QR Codes.
+- Stream video, detect motion, detect faces, or read QR Codes.
 - Capture and email images, when the alarm is disabled.
 - MQTT commands to remotely control the application (speak text, play audio, display notifications, alerts, etc.).
 - Device sensor data reporting over MQTT (temperature, light, pressure, battery, etc.).